Angelo8828/hoi4-better-philippines-names/README.md

 ##### Ship name changes

 - Surface ship names will now default to `RPS - Barkong Pandigma %romanNumeral%`.
 For example, it will be like **RPS - Barkong Pandigma I**.
-This rule will apply to all surface ships that will be created by the Philippines (destroyers, cruisers to aircraft carriers and battleships).
+This rule will apply to all surface ships that will be created by the Philippines (destroyers, cruisers, battleships, and aircraft carriers).

 - Submarine names will now default to `RPS - Submarino %romanNumeral%`.
 For example, it will be like **RPS - Submarino I**.

 ##### Bonus feature - Benigno Ramos

 Benigno P. Ramos will now be the **default leader of the Fascist Philippines**.
-In real-life, he is the founder of the Sakdalistas and the Makapili [(source)](https://en.wikipedia.org/wiki/Benigno_Ramos).
+In real life, he is the founder of the Sakdalistas and the Makapili [(source)](https://en.wikipedia.org/wiki/Benigno_Ramos).
 I also chose a generic portrait for him.
 He is a nationalist but somewhat controversial figure in Philippine history because he is a Japanese collaborationist.
-He led 20,000 members of his own party, the Sakdalistas in an uprising in May 1935, but was quickly crushed by the American Insular Government
+He led 20,000 members of his party, the Sakdalistas in an uprising in May 1935, but was quickly crushed by the American Insular Government